KingaTshering10/DrukAgriLink/README.md

 - **Four roles** with role-based access control and Postgres row-level security (RLS) enforcing per-user data isolation.
 - **Complete coordination workflow** from harvest listing through matching, multi-party approval, transport assignment, and delivery tracking.
 - **Real-time notifications** — live unread badge and toast popups via Supabase Realtime, delivered to all parties at each transport stage.
+- **AI help assistant** — an in-app chatbot (Google Gemini) that answers questions about how the platform works.
+The API key is kept server-side and calls are made from a Next.js route handler.
 - **Transparent payments model** — farmers receive their full produce price; transport is charged separately to the buyer.
 Every party sees their side: farmers see per-payment breakdowns (gross, deductions, net) with paid/pending status, buyers see produce + transport = total, transporters see their trip earnings.
 - **Full CRUD** on orders and harvests with ownership checks.
 - **Vehicle registration and transport assignment** — transporters register vehicles; coordinators assign an available vehicle to a confirmed order, creating a tracked shipment.